UtrechtUniversity/galaxy-tools-ibridges/README.md

 ## What it does
 ### iBridges download from iRODS
-Tool for downloading files from iRODS into a Galaxy collection.
-Takes paths to one or more files (dataobjects), one or more folders (collections), or a combination, and downloads all files into the same Galaxy Collection.
+Tool for downloading files and folders from iRODS into a Galaxy collection.
+Takes paths to one or more files (dataobjects), one or more folders (collections), or a combination, and downloads all files into the same Galaxy collection.

 ### iBridges upload to iRODS
-Tool for uploading files from a Galaxy collection into an iRODS folder.
+Tool for uploading files or collections from Galaxy into an iRODS folder.

 ### iBridges browser for iRODS
 iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse the objects and collections in the iRODS instance through a web interface.

-When running an interactive tool, the interactive tool-icon (three gears) will appear in the Galaxy main menu, to the right of _User_.
-Clicking the icon opens a screen listing the interactive tools that are running.
-This can also be reached using the option _Active Interactive Tools_ in the _User_-item of the main menu.
-If the icon and the option in the User-menu aren't there, it means no interactive tools are running.
-If they appear briefly and then disappear, launching of the tool was unsuccesful.

-Next, open the tool by clicking 'ibridges browser' in the Active Interactive Tools-list (if the link isn't clickable, the tool is still starting).
-A new tab will open with a simple web page listing the dataobjects and collections in the user's home folder for the iRODS instance.
-Navigate through the instance by clicking collections' names, and the links in the breadcrumb path.

-To select a path as output for the module, navigate to the appropriate collection and click the 'select'-button.
-The interactive tool will terminate, signalling to Galaxy that exectution of the workflow can continue.
-The selected path will be available as the module output parameter 'iRODS path' (this will take a few seconds).
-Alternatively, you can also copy the path without quitting to your computer's clipboard by clicking 'copy'.
-To quit without selecting a path, click 'quit' or close the page; the value of the 'iRODS path' parameter will be None.

-Please note that the tools' web page cannot close itself; close it by hand once you're done.

-## Installing
+## Installation
 The three tools are available in the Galaxy Toolshed as a single module called 'ibridges', and can be installed via the Toolshed ([Toolshed link](https://toolshed.g2.bx.psu.edu/repository?repository_id=3976454f355048d6)).

 Currenly the tools can work with only one iRODS instance per installation.

 ## Galaxy configuration
 ### Changes to `user_preferences_extra_conf.yml`